marq24/ha-fordpass/README.md

 More details (how to deal with the browser developer tools) to obtain your token can be found in the [docs](./doc/OBTAINING_TOKEN.md).

 ## Usage with EVCC

 [All information, how to use this integration as provider for Ford EV data can be found in a seperate section.](./doc/EVCC.md)

+## Use of a separate Fordpass account is recommended

+It's recommended to use a separate Fordpass account for this integration.
+This is to prevent any issues with the Fordpass account being locked due to the polling of the API.
+Here are is a short procedure:

+1. Create a new Fordpass account with a different email address (and confirm the account by eMail) - It's important, that you can access this eMail account from your mobile phone with the installed FordPass App!
+2. From the Fordpass app (logged in with your original account), you can select `Settings` from the main screen (at the bottom there are three options: `Connected Services >`, `Location >` & `Settings >`)
+3. On the next screen select `Vehicle Access` (from the options: `Phone As A Key >`, `Software updates >` & `Vehicle Access >`)
+4. Select `Invite Driver(s) Invite` and then enter the next screen the eMail address of the new account you created in step 1.
+5. Now you can log out from the Fordpass app and log-in with the new account.
+6. Wait till the invitation eMail arrives and accept the invitation with the button at the bottom of eMail.
+7. Finally, you should have now connected your car to the new Fordpass account.
+8. You can now log out again of the Fordpass app with your second account and re-login with your original Fordpass account.
+9. You can double-check with a regular browser, that the car is now accessible with the new account by web.

 ## **Changelog**
 [Updates](info.md)